hinddeep/bokehME/README.md

-  -h, --help            show this help message and exit -f FILE, --file FILE  Path of local image/video to be processed -b, --blur            Blur the source image/video -i, --image           Process and image
+  -h, --help            show this help message and exit -f FILE, --file FILE  Path of local image/video to be processed -b, --blur            Blur the source image/video -i, --image           Process an image
   -v, --video           Process a video
   -w, --webcam          Open Webcam and apply filters